Koshi Province (Japan)

 Koshi appears as one of the original provinces in the Nihon Shoki.
 In 598 AD, the residents of Koshi presented a white deer to Empress Suiko as tribute.

 At the end of the 7th century, Koshi was divided into three separate provinces: Echizen, Etchū, and Echigo (as noted in the Taihō Code).
-The names of these provinces mean 'Upper-Koshi' (Echizen), 'Middle-Koshi' (Etchu), and 'Lower-Koshi' (Echigo), respectively, indicating their relative positions with respect to the capital region (Kinki) at the time the Ritsuryō system was enacted.
+The names of these provinces mean 'Inner-Koshi' (Echizen), 'Middle-Koshi' (Etchu), and 'Outer-Koshi' (Echigo), respectively, indicating their relative positions with respect to the capital region (Kinki) at the time the Ritsuryō system was enacted.
 Later, parts of Echizen were separated off into Noto and Kaga provinces.